U.S., Turkish Airmen conduct joint FOD walk

-U.S. Air Force Col. Mike Esposito, 39th Air Base Wing deputy commander, walks on the flightline to remove foreign object debris at Incirlik Air Base, Türkiye, Dec.
+U.S. Air Force Staff Sgt.
+Rayanna Porter, 728th Air Mobility Squadron unit training manager, finds the golden bolt during a foreign object debris (FOD) walk at Incirlik Air Base, Türkiye, Dec.
 13, 2024.
-Incirlik Air Base is a strategic installation used by four nations in the defense of NATO's southern flank.
-(U.S. Air Force photo by Tech.
-Sgt.
-Dhruv Gopinath)
+The golden bolt was placed by the maintenance quality assurance team to test member’s attention to detail.
+(U.S. Air Force photo by Staff Sgt.
+Suzie Plotnikov)

 |Date Taken: